realworldocaml/book/en/06-variants.md

   variants.
 This means that heavy use of polymorphic variants can leave you scratching your head trying to figure out why a given piece of code did or didn't compile.
 It can also lead to absurdly long and hard to decode error messages.
+Indeed, concision at the value level is often balanced out by more verbosity at the type level.
 - _Error-finding:_ Polymorphic variants are type-safe, but the typing discipline that they impose is, by dint of its flexibility, less likely to catch bugs in your program.